Ukraine agrees to peace proposal, with only "minor details" to settle, official says, but no word from Russia

 The news came as U.S. Army Secretary Dan Driscoll was in Abu Dhabi to meet with Russian officials, two U.S. officials and two diplomatic sources who were not authorized to speak publicly told CBS News.
 A fifth source with knowledge of the talks also confirmed Driscoll's presence in the capital of the United Arab Emirates.

-There was no immediate reaction from Russia, the invading force, to what was agreed to in Abu Dhabi.
+There was no immediate reaction from Russia, the invading force, to what was agreed to in Abu Dhabi, and there were no details from U.S. or Ukrainian officials about what is in the latest proposal.
+Umerov said Tuesday that Ukraine had agreed to the "core terms" of a peace proposal amid the ongoing talks in Abu Dhabi, which include U.S., Ukrainian and Russian officials, though not all together at the same time.

-Speaking during a press briefing earlier on Tuesday, veteran Foreign Minister Sergey Lavrov told reporters that while Russia "appreciates the U.S.' position, which is taking the initiative in resolving the Ukrainian conflict," Moscow "operates professionally, not leaking information before formal agreements are reached ...
+Speaking earlier on Tuesday, veteran Foreign Minister Sergey Lavrov told reporters that while Russia "appreciates the U.S.' position, which is taking the initiative in resolving the Ukrainian conflict," Moscow "operates professionally, not leaking information before formal agreements are reached ...
 Russia expects the U.S. to inform it of the results of consultations with Ukraine and Europe in the near future."

+"We now count on the support of our European partners in our further steps.
+We look forward to organizing a visit of Ukraine's President to the U.S. at the earliest suitable date in November to complete final steps and make a deal with President Trump," Umerov said.

 A U.S. military official in Abu Dhabi told CBS News Driscoll spent hours negotiating Tuesday with Russian representatives, going in and out of meetings all day.